 |More information needed||Additional information is required to complete the KYC process|

 |Review required||Bond must review the provided information for a final decision|

 More than 90% of successfully initialized KYC attempts are able to pass or reach a terminal state without additional action from users.

 When a KYC is passed, the state of the KYC will become

 kyc.verification.success webhook will be sent to any subscribed listeners.
 The customer will now be eligible for the financial products on the Bond platform associated with the program ID for which they have completed KYC.

 Sometimes a customer's information contains discrepancies or ambiguities and needs to be verified in other ways via document collection.
 This always results in a

 document_required state and an associated

 kyc.verification.document_required webhook being sent to any subscribed listeners.
-The customer has 28 days to upload relevant documents.
-After uploading documents, the customer's KYC is returned back to Bond's automatic evaluation process for reevaluation.
+The customer has 14 days to provide the relevant information.
+After providing the information, the customer's KYC is returned back to Bond's automatic evaluation process for reevaluation.

-If the customer does not upload documents within 28 days, the customer's KYC attempt expires and a
+If the customer does not provide the relevant information within 14 days, the customer's KYC attempt expires and a

 kyc.verification.timeoutwebhook is sent to any subscribed listeners.
 A new KYC must be initialized for customers when this happens.